 Method 2: For a Quart Amount to Drink & Enjoy All Day:

 Here is my favorite way to enjoy herbal tea for health.
 I make a large amount of tea in a Mason jar right before going to bed and allow it to steep overnight.
 Then I strain out the herbs in the morning and have a quart Mason jar of strong infused tea full of health benefits to drink throughout the day.
 I'm not so concerned about its temperature when I make it this way---I like tea either hot, lukewarm, or cold.
 Steeping overnight makes for a VERY strong tea, so play around with this.
 The whole goal of making a tea infusion is to drink as a tonic for your health.

 1) Put about an inch (and even a bit more) of the herbal tea in the bottom of a quart size Mason Jar.

 2) Pour just boiled water over the top to within about an inch and a half from the top of the jar.

 3) Put a lid on loosely (Steeping with a lid keeps the volatile oils and beneficial plant constituents inside your tea instead of allowing them to escape with the steam.)

 4) Allow to steep for at least 30 minutes....or like we do, just leave for several hours.
 It will cool down, of course, so if you don't mind cooled and very strong tea, this is a good way to go.

 5) Strain out the herbs.

 6) Sweeten (or not) and enjoy throughout your day!

-The nice thing about this method is you know you are getting enough of your tonic tea if you are trying to drink so much in a day.
-Herbs are full of different nutrients and minerals and depending on the herbs in your tea, will help support your entire body!
+The nice thing about this method is you know you are getting enough of your tonic tea if you are trying to drink a certain amount in a day.
+Herbs are full of nutrients and minerals to support your body!